sadikovi/rustjblas/README.md

 Run `make jni` (runs as part of build command) to generate fresh JNI files.

 ### Run benchmarks
-Run `make bench` to run benchmarks (requires nightly), or run specific benchmarks, e.g.
+Run `make bench` to run benchmarks (requires nightly Rust), or run specific benchmarks, e.g.
 `make bench_rust` or `make bench_java`.
 It is required to build project before that to prepare libs.

 Current benchmark numbers: